 After 1248, the Guelphs were victorious almost everywhere in north Italy, and the cities were generally free from imperial interference.
 But the factional fights within them continued, and nearly every city found the only solution was rule by a single boss, a signore, whose family often continued in power as a dynasty.

 1350 to 1550

-Torrechiara Castle is the most photogenic of all the duchy’s castles © dlaurro, Shutterstock
+The Castello di Torrechiara is the most photogenic of all the duchy’s castles © Dlaurro, Shutterstock

 The plague returned throughout the region in 1361, in Bologna, Ferrara and Forli in 1362, in Bologna and the Romagna in 1374 and again in 1382 and 1383.
 Much of Italy had a similar fate, and the plagues marked the first interruption of the medieval economic expansion.
 The cities recovered, and in the 15th century, Ferrara, and to a lesser extent Rimini and Bologna, became important centres of Renaissance art.